We are here to Help Answer your Questions

 - Are there any requests for seller concessions, such as asking the seller to contribute towards repairs and/or closing costs?
 If so, the offer is not really full price.

 So there really are many factors, and every listing and sale is different.
-At each of our five Locations North offices we have many REALTORS® who’d be happy to help you strategically weigh all the options.
+At each of our five Locations North Offices we have many real estate agents who’d be happy to help you strategically weigh all the options.
 We look forward to hearing from you when the time is right.